Toward Interpretable Sleep Stage Classification Using Cross-Modal Transformers: Introduction

 Transformers~\cite{vaswani2017} has become \textit{de facto} in natural language processing (NLP) tasks.
 Following the seminal work \cite{vaswani2017}, there have been exceptional works on transformers such as BERT \cite{Bert}, vision transformers (ViTs) \cite{ViT}, which have improved the state-of-the-art in both NLP and computer vision domains.
 Transformers have introduced interpretability aspects in these domains without compromising high performance.
-In our proposed method, we employ transformer based architectures on physiological signals, specifically for automatic classification of sleep stages to achieve high prediction performance together with interpretability.
-To the best of our knowledge, SleepTransformer~\cite{Trans1} is the only work which has explored transformers for sleep stage classification.
+To leverage the capability of attention mechanism in transformers for interpretability, we employ transformer based architectures on physiological signals in our method, specifically for automatic classification of sleep stages to achieve high prediction performance together with interpretability.
+To the best of our knowledge, SleepTransformer~\cite{Trans1} and SleepViTransformer~\cite{peng2023sleepvitransformer} are the only works which has explored transformers for sleep stage classification.
 Transformer encoders used in SleepTransformer~\cite{Trans1} are inspired from the seminal transformer architecture proposed in~\cite{vaswani2017}, and on top of the transformer encoder they utilize an additional attention layer to achieve a compact representation for each epoch of the PSG signals.
-We hypothesized that a better compact representation can be learned by employing an additional learnable vector named $[CLS]$ vector similar to BERT \cite{Bert} and ViTs \cite{ViT}.
+We hypothesized that a better compact representation can be learned with less overhead by employing an additional learnable vector named $[CLS]$ vector similar to BERT \cite{Bert} and ViTs \cite{ViT}.
 The vector representation learned by the transformer encoder corresponding to the $CLS$ vector can be utilized as the compact vector representation for each epoch.
 This learned vector representation aggregates all the sequence information in a PSG epoch.
+Another drawback of SleepTransformer~\cite{Trans1} is that they only utilize EEG signals for sleep staging, whereas in our method we explore the capability of transformers in learning from multiple signals.
 The SleepTransformer~\cite{Trans1} learns only intra and inter epoch relationships in an EEG signal whereas in our method, we explore cross-modal relationships between EEG and EOG signals along with intra-modal and inter epoch relationships, by modifying our transformer encoder architecture.